How to Dress for a Video Shoot

 What to Wear on Camera

-- Avoid Black, Red, or White.
+- Avoid Wearing Black, Bright Red, or Bright White.
 If you have ever seen an interview on television where the person was wearing black, you might remember that their clothing became difficult to see or define…such as a jacket lapel that disappeared.
 Wearing white usually washes out too much, especially if you’re shooting in front of a white screen.
 Red bleeds on screen.
 In person it looks nice, but the screen and the color red are not friendly together.
+If you’re going to be in front of a green screen, you MUST avoid greens, or you’ll disappear with the rest of the background!

 - Dress as if You Were Meeting an Important Client.
 If you are a banker, that would mean a suit.
 If you are a plumber, you might consider a golf or polo shirt.
 Think of your most important prospect and assume they’ll be watching you.